nicholasab/target-demo/README.md

 	}
 }
 ```
+Application output will also be place in `application.log` where you started the application

 ## Testing

 Run `.\gradlew myretail:test` to run and verify Repository and Service integration tests.

 _Note: MongoDB needs to be running to connect and test_

-## Notes

-Application output will also be place in `application.log` where you started the application

 # Document Search